haagahelia/devops-course/docs/automating/workflows.md

 ```
 This permission allows your workflow to interact with AI models provided by GitHub.
 Once enabled, you can use model-based actions to automate tasks such as code review, generating summaries, or answering questions.

-To learn, how to create your own AI assited workflow, you can watch Github video [AI in your workflows]  (https://youtu.be/m293_EsOs7I).
+To learn, how to create your own AI assited workflow, you can watch Github video [AI in your workflows](https://youtu.be/m293_EsOs7I).

 GitHub Marketplace offers AI-assisted workflows for tasks such as code reviews, translations, and more.